Krevil/InfiniteModuleReader/README.md

 - https://github.com/MontagueM/HaloInfiniteModuleUnpacker
 - https://github.com/ElDewrito/AusarDocs

-As well as support from Matthew, Exhibit, Sopitive and other members of the Halo Modding community.
+As well as support from Matthew, Exhibit, Sopitive, Zeddikins and other members of the Halo Modding community.